krateoplatformops/krateo-v2-docs/docs/30-how-to-guides/10-installing-krateo.md

 Krateo PlatformOps installer is a flexible workflow engine that execute sequential steps.
 The installer-chart is a helper that provider already baked configurations for Krateo PlatformOps.
 It is however possible to implement a custom installer.
 :::

-The following command will install Kargo with default configuration and a user-specified admin password:
+The following command will install Krateo with default configuration and a user-specified admin password:

 ```shell
 helm install installer krateo/installer --create-namespace -n krateo-system --wait